 For the third consecutive year, BCG is ranked number one on Consulting magazine’s “Best Firms to Work For” list.Read the press release

 Numerous external and independent organizations have recognized BCG.
 Some highlight our corporate successes and others celebrate our outstanding individuals.

 We are proud to be recognized both for the excellence of our work and for the opportunities for personal growth that we provide to our employees.

-For the tenth year, in 2017 BCG received a perfect score on the Corporate Equality Index, recognizing equality for lesbian, gay, bisexual, and transgender employees.Read more
+For the eleventh year, in 2018 BCG received a perfect score on the Corporate Equality Index, recognizing equality for lesbian, gay, bisexual, and transgender employees.Read more

 BCG has won the “All Star” award from the International Association of Outsourcing Professionals (IAOP) for the second year in a row, notching perfect scores in six of IAOP’s nine judging categories in its 2017 Global Outsourcing 100 program.Read more about the rankings at iaop.com